PET-G filament is one of the best 3D printing materials to use thanks to the combination of PLA’s ease of printing and the strength of ABS.

 Along with PLA, PETG is also commonly compared to ABS.
 While ABS used to be the go-to choice for a cost-effective yet strong filament, PETG is quickly taking the reins.

-PET-G is much easier to print than ABS, as it does not have as many issues when it comes to warping or the print not sticking to the bed.
+PET-G is much easier to print than ABS.
+It does not have as many issues when it comes to warping or the print not sticking to the bed.
 But, once printed, ABS prints are easier when post-processing, especially when it comes to painting and gluing.

 PETG has higher tensile strength and higher elongation (about double) than ABS, but ABS has higher impact strength.
 ABS has a higher resistance to high temperatures than PETG.